cloudwebrtc/args_helper/README.md

 - `isFlag` indicates that the option is a flag or not
 - `required` indicates that the option is required or not

+**Rest attributes**

+The `rest` attribute of the command used for configuring the remaining command arguments (rest).

+List of the `rest `attributes:

+- `allowMultiple` indicates that multiple arguments allowed or not
+- `help` text on these remaining arguments
+- `name` used for generating the string "usage"
+- `required` indicates that the remaining arguments are required or not
+- `usage` text on these remaining arguments